-- Oversaw and developed all aspects of the positioning of corporate information systems to support overall operations, management, and decision-making.
+- Oversaw and developed all aspects of corporate information systems’ positioning to support overall operations, management, and decision-making.

 The inclusion of bullet points when describing your achievements allows the reader to home in on what you have been successful at in your previous positions in a concise way.
 It highlights the information in an easy-to-read manner and sets your executive cover letter apart from the competition.